Devenec/VisualArduino/README.md

 1. Create an environment variable *ARDUINO_ROOT* pointing to the root of the Arduino installation directory, with **a trailing backslash**

+2. Copy *Arduino.props* into the root of the Arduino installation directory

-2. Copy *Arduino Project.zip* into the Visual C++ project template directory.
-By default, the directory path is *%USERPROFILE%\\Documents\\Visual Studio \*\\Templates\\Project Templates\\Visual C++ Project\\*
+3. Copy *Arduino Project.zip* into the Visual C++ project template directory.
+By default, the directory path is *%USERPROFILE%\\Documents\\Visual Studio X\\Templates\\Project Templates\\Visual C++ Project\\*

-3. Enable *Use external editor* in the Arduino IDE preferences
+4. Enable *Use external editor* in the Arduino IDE preferences

-4. Close all Visual Studio instances
+5. Close all Visual Studio instances

 ### Usage

+The Arduino version used can be defined in the *Arduino.props* file with the preprocessor definition *ARDUINO*.
+By default, it is defined as *ARDUINO=105* (1.0.5).

 The *Arduino Project* template can be found in Visual C++ project templates in the *New Project* dialog of Visual Studio.

-Select a microcontroller configuration for your program from *Solution Configurations* dropdown list. *8A* denotes to 8 analog inputs.
+Select a microcontroller configuration for your program from *Solution Configurations* dropdown list. *8A* after a microcontroller name denotes to 8 analog inputs.
 Refer to *Supported Microcontrollers and Boards* list to select the correct configuration.

 ### TODO